definitely-not-a-furry/e621-client/README.md

 ## additional information
 ### future plans
-I probably will not open any beta testing channels soon.
+I probably will not open any beta testing channels soon because of personal reasons.
 I expect this to be at around 2025 or maybe even later.